DanielCreagh/DanielCreagh.github.io/docs/Fun_with_GREP.md

 # Replacing
 GREP doesn't do find/replace, but [Google](https://Google.com)/[Stack Overflow](https://stackoverflow.com/) offer some nice one line solutions.
 What I ended up doing looks like this:

-Set these variables to aboid escape character confusion (_I'm not 100% sure it's even possible without doing this_).
+Set these variables to avoid escape character confusion (_I'm not 100% sure it's even possible without doing this_).
 ```
 % oldstring="{ xcode: 'Xcode14-beta' }"
 % newstring="{ xcode: 'Xcode14' }"